Introduction to RegTech

-In the broader literature, there are two widespread perspectives on the RegTech revolution.
-In the first version, RegTech is exclusively the consequence of the financial crisis of 2008 and the regulatory tsunami it caused.
-In the second version, RegTech is only an add-on to FinTech and the associated demand for the digital processing of regulations.
+In the broader literature, there are two widely held perspectives on the RegTech revolution.
+In the first version, RegTech is exclusively the consequence of the 2008 financial crisis and the regulatory tsunami it triggered.
+In the second version, RegTech is only an add-on to FinTech and the related demand for the digital processing of regulations.

 - Financial Conduct Authority “RegTech applies to new technologies developed to help overcome regulatory challenges in financial services.”